joseluu/ADF_4351_BT_Smartphone/Readme.md

 - https://esp-idf.readthedocs.io/en/latest/get-started/index.html

-The smartphone is programmed using the MIT appinventor system, create an account here: http://ai2.appinventor.mit.edu the import the file adf4351.aia
+The smartphone is programmed using the MIT appinventor system, create an account here: http://ai2.appinventor.mit.edu then import the file adf4351.aia

 Programming with appinventor:
 The interface composer screen: